hynek/doc2dash/docs/installation.md

 - [*helm-dash*](https://github.com/areina/helm-dash) for Emacs,
 - and [Zeal](https://zealdocs.org/) for Linux and Windows.

-*doc2dash* is only tested against the original Dash though.
+*doc2dash* is only tested against the original Dash, though.